Wayland Academy (Wisconsin)

-Wayland Academy is a private, coeducational college preparatory boarding high school located in Beaver Dam, Wisconsin, United States.
-The student population at the beginning of the 2021–22 school year was 125.
+Wayland Academy is a selective private, coeducational college preparatory boarding high school located in Beaver Dam, Wisconsin, United States.
+The student population at the beginning of the 2024–2025 school year was 200.
 Nearly three-quarters of the students board at the school.

 History

 Wayland Academy was chartered by the legislature of Wisconsin in 1855 as Wayland University, by a group that included S. L. Rose (Beaver Dam's representative to the Wisconsin State Assembly) and other local dignitaries.

 Founded as a Baptist academy, it was named for Francis Wayland.
 The cornerstone of Wayland Hall was laid in 1855, marking the beginning of a new institution aimed at increasing the number of Midwestern students prepared for studying at Baptist seminaries.
 During the 1860s, it became co-educational.

 In fall of 1868, after the end of the American Civil War, Wayland was briefly taken over as an adjunct to the Chicago University, but regained its independence in 1875.
 During the Great Depression the administration chose to end its historical Baptist affiliation.
 During the 1960s, it became known as Wayland Junior College.
-After including a middle school in the 1980s, Wayland became the four-year, college preparatory, boarding/day high school that it is today, serving grades 9-12.
+After including a middle school in the 1980s, Wayland became the four-year, college preparatory, boarding/day high school that it is today, serving grades 9–12.
 It celebrated its sesquicentennial in 2005.

 In the summer of 1944 during World War II, Camp Beaver Dam, a POW camp, was constructed on the grounds of what is now the Wayland Academy field house.
 The POW camp held 300 German prisoners of war in a tent city encampment.

 Campus

-Wayland's 55 acre campus is located near downtown Beaver Dam.
+Wayland Academy's 55 acre campus is located near downtown Beaver Dam.
 It consists of north and south halves divided by Hwy.
 33. North Campus, the school's original land, is home to most of the campus buildings.
 It has separate buildings for different academic faculties, dormitory space, administration, and student life.
 South Campus, a former fairground, consists of athletic fields and the school's field house.